kjgoodrick/to-do-utilities/README.md

-A simple web app that parses a line-separated text data into a list of tasks in WunderList using their
+A simple web app that parses a line-separated text data into a list of tasks in To-Do using their
 REST API at https://developer.wunderlist.com/documentation.

-Project is currently hosted at https://wunderlist-parser.herokuapp.com/
+Project is currently hosted at https://to-do-parser.herokuapp.com/

 ## History